Baseball5: Governance

 At the international level, B5 is administered by the World Baseball Softball Confederation (WBSC).
 Within each country, it is administered by the national baseball and/or softball governing body.
 Exceptions apply for certain countries, such as Japan, where a specific governing body has been set up to run B5.

 Competitions

-B5 competitions are played throughout the world, with national championships played in countries such as Tunisia, Taiwan, and the Dominican Republic, and international championships such as the World Cups being played each year.

-International Tournaments
+International tournaments

-The Baseball5 World Cup (B5WC) and Youth Baseball5 World Cup (YB5WC) will be administered by the WBSC, with both tournaments alternating and happening every two years, and following the general format of having 50 games played between 12 national teams over 7 days.
+The Baseball5 World Cup (B5WC) and Youth Baseball5 World Cup (YB5WC) are administered by the WBSC, with both tournaments alternating and happening every two years, and following the general format of having 50 games played between 12 national teams over 7 days.
 Continental qualifiers for each tournament will be played during their off-year.
 The 2025 YB5WC will act as a qualifier for the mixed-gender Baseball5 event to be held in the Dakar 2026 Youth Olympic Games (YOG).

-The B5WC's and YOG event were originally scheduled to start in 2020 (in Mexico) and 2022 respectively, but were delayed due to the COVID-19 pandemic.